nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 ### Folder structure for this example
 ![sharing_variables_demo_file_structure](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/sharing_variables_demo_file_structure.png)
 * Entry file for executing this application is `index.py`
-* As shown in the above figure, the code of our example python application will be distributed in the folders as shown in the above image
+* The code of our example python application will be distributed across the folders as shown in the above image
-*
+* Notice that each folder has `__init__.py` file in it.
+This is required for sharing the code inside the folder

 ### Points to remember
 * file-paths used in the import statements are to be written as per the entry python file, not as per the python file in which the import statement.